christweaver/Workout-tracker-app/README.md

 - NextAuth
 - MongoDB

+## Features
+- User Authentication: Utilizes NextAuth for secure user login and account creation.
+- Database Management: Utilizes MongoDB to store workout data, allowing users to create, edit, and delete workouts.
+- Workout Logging: Users can log their workouts, specifying body regions and difficulty levels.
+- Randomized Exercise Selection: Based on the selected body regions and difficulty level, a random set of exercises is generated for users to add to their workout database.

 ## Usage
 1. User Authentication: Sign up or log in to your account using NextAuth.
 2. Workout Creation: Create a new workout and add to dashboard.